kongrawd/explore-aws-cur/quicksight/readme.md

 # Lab 2 :: Exploring Reserved Instances using CUR

-Exploring Reserved Instances in Cost and Usage Report (CUR), and build our own visualization for reservation utilization in Quicksight using Quicksight Analysis and Quicksight Dataset.
+Exploring Reserved Instances in Cost and Usage Report (CUR), and build our own visualization for reserves utilization in Quicksight.

 ## Prerequisite

 1. User/role to log into an AWS account with QuickSight and CUR enabled,
 2. Quicksight User (they are seperate from AWS account user/role) access to the CUR dataset.

 ## Part 1.
-Exploring the dataset available
+Exploring the datasets available

 Datasets are used to create Quicksight Analysis.
 By default, the avaiable dataset is generally the ones you own or the ones shared with you.